Alexis-Marion/Orectolobiformes-Biogeography/README.md

 `used script (assess_run_convergence.py; plot_ess.r; run_convergence.sh)`

-<p align="justify"> PyRate is a Bayesian program, thus we will consider that a PyRate run is finished when it achieves convergence.
+<p align="justify"> PyRate is a Bayesian program, thus, we will consider that a PyRate run is finished when it achieves convergence.
 A popular metric to evaluate convergence is the ESS (effective sample size), and it is generally considered that when its number is above 200, convergence is achieved.
 Thus, we assessed convergence on all runs using the "assess_run_convergence.py" script.
 Furthermore, this script gives additional useful metrics on the run, such as the origination age, extinction age (if including solely extinct taxa), and the proportion of Ts and Te, with ESS above 200.
 We also provided a graphical output that can be executed using "plot_ess.r".
 These two scripts can be run sequentially using the "run_convergence.sh" script.

-### 1.4 Combining
+### 1.4 Combining paleontological and neontological data

 `used directory (Combining_Ts_Te)`

 `used script (Ts_Te_combined.r; Ts_Te_combined_Biogeography.r)`

 <p align="justify"> The script used in this section permits to create additional Ts_Te files that can be later used in PyRate.
-The combination method used here is that of Brée et al., (2022) and consists of extracting the estimated Time for Speciation (Ts) and Time for Extinction (Te) estimated with PyRate, and merging them with the estimated extant taxa age from a dated phylogeny.
-Additionally, we used the method from Calderón del Cid et al., (2024) for estimating a corrected species age from branch lengths.
-Here, we did so by extracting the branch length  from 100 posterior trees (Marion et al., 2024) of all extant species that are not sampled in the fossil record and merge them with the Ts Te estimated with PyRate.  </p>
+The combination method used here is that of Brée et al. (2022) and consists of extracting the estimated Time for Speciation (Ts) and Time for Extinction (Te) estimated with PyRate, and merging them with the estimated extant taxa age from a dated phylogeny.
+Additionally, we used the method from Calderón del Cid et al. (2024) for estimating a corrected species age from branch lengths.
+Here, we did so by extracting the branch length  from 100 posterior trees (Marion et al., 2024) of all extant species that are not sampled in the fossil record and merging them with the Ts Te estimated with PyRate.
+Additionally, these scripts prepare the combination for the DES analyses (#223-DES-analyses). </p>

 ### 1.5 Plotting PyRate results